Bangladesh suffers widespread power outages during relentless heat

 "People, especially children and the elderly, are suffering a lot.
 We express our sincere sympathy and sorrow for this untold suffering," Minister of Energy Nasrul Hamid said in a Facebook post late on Tuesday.

-The weather office has warned that there is no end in sight for the heatwave as the country prepares for the Eid al-Fitr holiday at the end of Ramadan this weekend.
+Hamid said the heatwave was "unprecedented" and the weather office has warned that there is no end in sight as the country prepares for the Eid al-Fitr holiday at the end of Ramadan this weekend.

-"We were expecting that sales would pick up this week but due to the severe power cuts, there are hardly any buyers," said Abdul Karim, a shopkeeper in Chittagong.

 ((Sudarshan.Varadhan@thomsonreuters.com; +919810393152; Twitter: https://twitter.com/sudvaradhan @sudvaradhan;))